Arthur-Bridges/RegEX-Tutorial/README.md

 - 4. {} : Referred to as Curly Braces.
 Used to specify either a exact number or a range of numbers for a preceding character/group to appear.

-- You'll find these characters at within the example and their function allows...

 ### Grouping Constructs

 - Grouping Constructs are characters that create a subpattern(s) within an expression.

 - 1. () : Referred to as Parentheses.
 These characters capture a group within the Parentheses.

-- You'll find these characters at within the example and their function allows...

 ### Bracket Expressions

 - Bracket Expressions are characters that define a set of characters.
 Ensuring that any character in the input string must match.

 - 1. [] : known as Square Brackets.
 These characters ensure that any character within the square brackets are a character for which the input string must match.

-- You'll find these characters at within the example and their function allows...

 ### Character Classes